HomeTool CallingIntroduction

 How tool calling works

 AI models that support tool calling can determine when and how to use specific tools to fulfill a user’s request.
-It’s up to the developer to build the tools and make them available to the model.
-Think of it like giving the AI a toolbox and asking it to pick the right tool for the job.
+The developer decides which tools to make available to the model, whether existing tools or tools they’ve built themselves.

 Tool Augmented Generation (TAG)